Ned Barkas

 Edward Barkas (21 November 1901 – 24 April 1962) was an English professional footballer who played as a full back.
 He played in the Football League First Division for Huddersfield Town, Birmingham and Chelsea.

 Barkas was born in Wardley, County Durham.
 He won two league championship medals and a runners-up medal in the 1928 FA Cup Final with Huddersfield before becoming manager Leslie Knighton's first signing for Birmingham, where he made nearly 300 appearances and won another FA Cup runners-up medal, in 1931.
 On leaving Birmingham Barkas followed Knighton to Chelsea, returning to the Midlands on the outbreak of the Second World War.

-He came from a footballing family: his brother Sam played for and captained England, a cousin, Billy Felton, also played for England, and three other brothers Tommy, James and Harry were professional footballers.
-He died in Little Bromwich, Birmingham, at the age of 60.
+Barkas came from a footballing family: his brother Sam played for and captained England, a cousin, Billy Felton, also played for England, and three other brothers Tommy, James and Harry were professional footballers.
+Another footballing cousin was David Davison.

+Barkas died in Little Bromwich, Birmingham, at the age of 60.